MicrosoftDocs/biztalk-docs/biztalk/core/file-adapter-biztalk-server-sample.md

 2. To add the sample adapter to the registry, double-click **StaticAdapterManagement.reg**.

     > [!NOTE]
-    >  StaticAdapterManagement.reg includes hard-coded paths to C:\Program Files\Microsoft [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)]\\.
-If you did not install [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] in the %ProgramFiles%\Microsoft [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)]\ directory, if you upgraded your [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] installation from BizTalk Server 2009 or BizTalk Server 2006 R2, or if you installed [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] on a computer that is running a 64-bit version of Windows, you must modify the file StaticAdapterManagement.reg with the appropriate paths.
-By default, [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] is installed into the %ProgramFiles(x86)%\Microsoft [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)]\ directory on computers that are running a 64-bit version of Windows.
+    >  StaticAdapterManagement.reg includes hard-coded paths to C:\Program Files\Microsoft BizTalk Server\\.
+If you did not install [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] in the %ProgramFiles%\Microsoft BizTalk Server\ directory, if you upgraded your BizTalk Server installation from BizTalk Server 2009 or BizTalk Server 2006 R2, or if you installed BizTalk Server on a computer that is running a 64-bit version of Windows, you must modify the file StaticAdapterManagement.reg with the appropriate paths.
+By default, BizTalk Server is installed into the %ProgramFiles(x86)%\Microsoft BizTalk Server\ directory on computers that are running a 64-bit version of Windows.
 Update the paths associated with the "InboundAssemblyPath", "OutboundAssemblyPath" and "AdapterMgmtAssemblyPath" values to point to the correct location of the specified files.

     > [!IMPORTANT]
     >  If you install BizTalk on a 64 bit machine, change all instances of the HKEY_CLASSES_ROOT\CLSID\ registry entry to HKEY_CLASSES_ROOT\Wow6432Node\CLSID\ in the **StaticAdapterManagement.reg** registry file.